Why Do Bees Have Hair? Why Are Bees Furry?

 The short answer:

-The furry bodies, legs and even the eyes, provide an efficient means to collect pollen which sticks to the individual hairs.
-Hair also aids with temperature regulation and also helps the bee detect vibrations from the atmosphere.
+The furry bodies of bees provides an efficient means to collect pollen, which sticks to the individual hairs.
+Hair also aids with temperature regulation and helps the bee detect vibrations from the atmosphere.
 Hairs on the tongue aid feeding.

 Why do bees have hair?